guoyu07/hotelTable/README.md

 * AngularJS
 * Bootstrap (CSS only)

+Installation:
+* Install Node.JS (https://nodejs.org/) and NPM
+* From cmd line install bower:
+* npm install -g bower
+* Navigate to folder and install app:
+* npm install
+* bower install
+* You can then use grunt to launch app:
+* grunt serve

 Approach:
 Yeoman used to scaffold application using AngularJS and Bootstrap.
 Design is a web page containing a scalable table with a toolbar containing the behaviours.
 Focus has been on the responsive nature of the design for multiple devices.